 New Blood Pumped into Fetal Heart Monitor Use

-Posted by American Association for Justice on Jun 18, 2011 in Birth Injury
+Posted by American Association on June 18, 2011 in Birth Injury

 When a brain-injured infant is born and preventable medical error is suspected, the medical malpractice debate has been quick to focus on the usefulness of Electric Fetal Monitors.
 Even though the tracings may have clearly showed an infant in distress – warnings that were misread or worse, ignored, by doctors and nurses at the bedside – the medical community has argued adamantly in court and elsewhere that the monitors aren’t useful, necessary, reliably interpreted, etc. ad nauseam, and therefore practitioners are not to blame for failing to heed them.